Docs MediaHub Version 1.x Import Page Images

 Confidence badges

-Rather than a binary match/no-match, each image gets a confidence label based on how many signals agree:
+Each image gets a confidence label based on how many signals agree (from 1.19.25 the copy is rationalised across badges, legend, and tooltips):

 BadgeMeaningBasis

-Likely in HubVery probably the same imageStem + one secondary signal, or different filename but dHash ≤ 5
+Likely matchVery probably the same imageStem + one secondary signal, or different filename but dHash ≤ 5

 NewNot found in the HubNo stem match and no visual similarity